medvied/mze/mze.rst

       - It MUST be possible to subscribe on events like record operations (create/remove/etc.), appearance of new records with some tags, GET for a record etc.
+    * - R.view.video-from-description
+      - It MUST be possible to define a text (which is rendered as a still image) and a sound file and view them as a video with text-as-image as video and sound file and sound in the video.

 Design